 Letter 715: The law requires of doctors only one public service: the practice of their art.

-The law requires of doctors only one public service: the practice of their art.
-Yet Philon is being dragged toward the council by the people of Rhosos, even though he has long been raising many from their sickbeds.
+The law requires of physicians one public service, namely that which arises from their craft; but Philo is being dragged toward serving on the council by the inhabitants of Rhosus, though he has long since raised many men up from their illnesses.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.